 The strength and power gained by using the Romanian Deadlift will make you an overall better lifter and athlete.

-To make the technique description easier, we’ve broken it down into easy to follow steps, complete with a video at the end to see what the movement looks like when it’s correctly performed.
+To make the technique description easier, we’ve broken it down into easy to follow steps.

 Your feet should be facing forwards, not outwards.
 Keep your back straight, your chest up and squeeze your shoulder blades together and down (towards your lower back).
 This engages the lats and keeps your back strong and stable.